HITS-AIN/GPCC.jl/README.md

 addprocs(16) # put here number of available cores
 ```

-We repeat the script from above with minor changes.
+We repeat the script from above with minor changes marker with ⚠.

 ```
-@everywhere using GPCC, GPCCVirialDatasets  # <----- this line is different to above script
+@everywhere using GPCC, GPCCVirialDatasets  # <----- ⚠ this line is different to above script ⚠

 # Following packages need to be independently installed.
 # ProgressMeter provides a progress bar while the user waits and Suppressor surpresses output to the terminal
-@everywhere using ProgressMeter, Suppressor # <----- this line is different to above script
+@everywhere using ProgressMeter, Suppressor # <----- ⚠ this line is different to above script ⚠

 # load data